Men's European Volleyball Championship: History

-The 32 European Championship tournaments have been won by nine different nations.
+The 33 European Championship tournaments have been won by nine different nations.
 Russia have won fourteen times (twelve as Soviet Union).
-The other European Championship winners are Italy, with seven titles; Czech Republic (as Czechoslovakia) and Serbia (one as FR Yugoslavia) with three titles; and France, Netherlands, Poland, Romania and Spain, with one title each.
+The other European Championship winners are Italy, with seven titles; Czech Republic (as Czechoslovakia) and Serbia (one as FR Yugoslavia), with three titles each; Poland, with two titles; and France, Netherlands, Romania and Spain, with one title each.

 The current format of the competition involves a qualification phase, which currently takes place over the preceding two years, to determine which teams qualify for the tournament phase, which is often called the European Championship Finals.
 24 teams, including the automatically qualifying host nation(s), compete in the tournament phase for the title at venues within the host nation(s) over a period of about two weeks.

-Italy co-holds record for the participation at the European Championships (31 times) by missing only one tournament.
+Italy holds record for the participation at the European Championships (32 times) by missing only one tournament.
+Bulgaria and France participated at the 31 continental tournaments each.
 Russia also participated at the 31 European Championships (sixteen as Soviet Union).
-Bulgaria and France participated at the 30 continental tournaments each.